viscid-hub/Viscid/doc/plot_options.rst

 loglog      [vmin, [vmax]]    Same as log, but also use a logscale for the
                               coordinates
-logscale    [bool]            Use a logarithmic scale for the data symetric    [bool]            Make the data scale symetric around 0 norescale   [bool]            Do not set limit of the data axis explicitly x           min, max          Set axis limits using :py:func:`pyplot.set_xlim` y           min, max          Set axis limits using :py:func:`pyplot.set_ylim`
+logscale    [bool]            Use a logarithmic scale for the data symmetric   [bool]            Make the data scale symmetric around 0 norescale   [bool]            Do not set limit of the data axis explicitly x           min, max          Set axis limits using :py:func:`pyplot.set_xlim` y           min, max          Set axis limits using :py:func:`pyplot.set_ylim`